 Students with a concentration in mathematics may enter into fields such as education, analysis, engineering, industrial production, market research, and statistics.

 The minimum requirements are 28 credits of mathematics courses, with the exception that students with advanced placement may satisfy the concentration requirements with 24-27 credits (and fewer than 12 credits of intermediate courses).
 Intermediate courses that the student places out of do not count toward the overall concentration credit requirement.
-A student must have 20 credits from five courses in mathematics at the 300-level, including at least one year-long sequence.
+A student must have 20 credits from five courses in mathematics at the 300-level, including one course each in Real Analysis and Modern Algebra.